bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/blog/my-career-transition-story.md

 ---

-## What I Wish I'd Known Earlier
+## Key Lessons for Career Changers

+If you're considering a similar transition, here's what I wish I'd known:

-**Research and experimentation beat waiting for clarity.** The clarity came through doing, building, and constantly learning—not through thinking about it.
+1. **Research and experimentation beat waiting for clarity.** The clarity came through doing, building, and constantly learning—not through thinking about it.
 Career transitions are gradual discoveries, not binary switches.

-**Your existing skills are your foundation.** Don't underestimate transferable value.
+2. **Your existing skills are your foundation.** Don't underestimate transferable value.
 I can understand business problems better than many junior analysts because of my client experience.

+3. **The market needs people who can bridge technical and business perspectives.** That's exactly what career changers offer.

-**Technical skills can be learned faster than you think.** Business acumen and communication skills take years to develop—and you might already have them.
+4. **Technical skills can be learned faster than you think.** Business acumen and communication skills take years to develop—and you might already have them.

+5. **Allow transitions to take time.** Mine has been ongoing for over a year, and I'm still building.
+Focus on solving real business problems, not just learning tools.

 ---

-## For Other Career Changers

-If you're considering a similar transition:

-**The market needs people who can bridge technical and business perspectives.** That's exactly what career changers offer.

-**It's okay for transitions to take time.** Mine has been ongoing for over a year, and I'm still building.
-That's normal and valuable.

-**Focus on real problems, not just technical tools.** Find actual business problems to solve with your growing skills.

----

 ## What's Next?

-I'm seeking junior data analyst positions where I can apply this combination of architectural thinking, growing technical skills, and business communication experience.
+I’m seeking junior data analyst roles in Warsaw or remote positions where I can leverage Python, SQL, and my business communication skills.

 **Am I done transitioning?** Absolutely not.
 I'm still learning, still building, still researching. **But that's the point—improvement is a continuous process, not a destination.**